-- 2.1 On 15 June 2010, the Committee agreed to undertake a policy review into the role of culture in supporting sustainable communities. - 2.2 The Committee felt that it was important to look into this issue in view of the important role of culture can play in bringing together and supporting sustainable communities.
+- 2.1 On 15 June 2010, the Committee agreed to undertake a policy review into the role of culture in supporting sustainable communities.
+The Committee felt that it was important to look into this issue in view of the important role of culture can play in bringing together and supporting sustainable communities. - At its meeting on 15 March 2011, the Committee considered a draft report and suggested a number of additions and amendments.
+The report has been duly amended and is submitted to the Committee for confirmation prior to its submission to Cabinet in June 2011.